haxwell/quizki/README.md

 	set CATALINA_OPTS=%CATALINA_OPTS% -Xdebug -Xrunjdwp:transport=dt_socket,address=8088,server=y,suspend=n

 Unit Testing: In your chosen IDE you can select and run individual JUnit tests.
-Or you can use the command line to run the entire suite of JUnit test available for quizki.
+Or you can use the command line to run the entire suite of JUnit tests available for quizki.
 From the command line, change to %QUIZKI_HOME% and run "mvn test".
-Remember to rebuild the war file if before you run "mvn test", if you made any code changes.
+Remember to rebuild the war file before you run "mvn test", if you made any code changes.

 ### Frontend tests

 Debuging: Most modern web browsers provide the abiltity to inspect elements and view source code.
-Just right click an object in the broswers and select Inspect Element at which time you can work with the browser's debug capabilites and set breakpoints.
+Just right click an object in the broswer and select Inspect Element at which time you can work with the browser's debug capabilites and set breakpoints.

 Unit Testing: No automated tests exist for frontend unit testing.